Catalonia: Late modern history

 and was later boosted by the government support for domestic manufacturing.
 In 1832, the Bonaplata Factory in Barcelona became the first factory in the country to make use of the steam engine.

 The first railway on the Iberian Peninsula was built between Barcelona and Mataró in 1848.
 A policy to encourage company towns also saw the textile industry flourish in the countryside in the 1860s and 1870s.
 Although the policy of Spanish governments oscillated between free trade and protectionism, protectionist laws become more common.
 To this day Catalonia remains one of the most industrialised areas of Spain.

 During the 19th century, as well as other Spaniards, there were Catalan business involved in the Atlantic slave trade and in the owning and management of slave plantations in Cuba and Puerto Rico.
 Between 1817 and 1867, they were involved in the transportation of 550,000 to 700,000 slaves from West Africa to the Caribbean.
 The Spanish government turned a blind eye to illicit slave trading.
-When slavery was abolished in 1886, as well as other Spaniards, the "indianos", various Catalan returned and invested their fortunes in constructing mansions in areas such as La Rambla.
+When slavery was abolished in 1886, various other Spaniards, the "indianos", as well as Catalans returned and invested their fortunes in constructing mansions in areas such as La Rambla.

 At the same time, Barcelona was the focus of industrial conflict and revolutionary uprisings known as "bullangues".
-In Catalonia, a republican current began to develop among the progressives, attrackting many Catalans who favored the federalisation of Spain.
+In Catalonia, a republican trend began to develop among the progressives, attracting many Catalans who favored the federalisation of Spain.
 Meanwhile, the Catalan language saw a Romantic cultural renaissance from the second third of the century onwards, the Renaixença, among both the working class and the bourgeoisie.
-Right after the fall of the First Spanish Republic (1873–1874) and the subsequent restoration of the Bourbon dynasty (1874), Catalan nationalism began to be organized politically under the leadership of the republican federalist Valentí Almirall.
+Right after the fall of the First Spanish Republic (1873–1874) and the subsequent restoration of the Bourbon dynasty (1874), Catalan nationalism began to be organised politically under the leadership of the republican federalist Valentí Almirall.